 |Image by ken19991210 from Pixabay|

-Gaining the attention of the bullies for her act of kindness, Chen Nian is now the relentless target of bullies, mainly headed up by three girls, one of whom's face you constantly want to punch for her smug affect.
+Gaining the attention of the bullies for her act of kindness, Chen Nian is now the new target of the "mean girls" at her school.
 The bullying only grows worse, and Chen alternates between solutions, from trying to ignore the taunts, to standing up for herself, and even sometimes trying to reach out to adults for help.
 Nothing works.

-Although there is a lot of plot, it's all done in a spare, visually-driven way.
-Our young characters don't feel a need to say a lot.
+Although there is a lot to the plot, it's all done in a spare, visually-driven way.
+Our young characters don't feel a need to say much.
 Instead, it's all colors, and facial expressions, and body language.
 The coldness of the school that seems unconcerned with its students' well-being is drawn in ominous tones, where students walk like cattle from place to place.
 There is a little humor, but mainly the story remains serious, sad, and bittersweet.

 I hope as this movie circulates, adults and teens alike will increase in awareness of bullying and make sure it becomes intolerable.
 The movie ends with a public service announcement and honestly made it sound like it was based on a true story.
 But I think that's not the case.
 Instead, it's based on a novel called Young and Beautiful by Jiu Yuexi.
 This is definitely a movie worth checking out.